Home Equity Agreement: A Solution for Loan Rejection

 • Invests in manufactured homes.

-Availability: Arizona, California, Florida, Indiana, Michigan, Minnesota, Missouri, Nevada, New Jersey, New York, Ohio, Oregon, Pennsylvania, South Carolina, Utah, Virginia, Washington, and Washington DC.
+Availability: Arizona, California, Florida, Indiana, Michigan, Minnesota, Missouri, Nevada, New York, New Jersey, Ohio, Oregon, Pennsylvania, South Carolina, Utah, Virginia.

 HEA Uses

-Final Thoughts on Using an HEA When You Can’t Get Approved for a Loan
+Final Thoughts on Using an HEA Instead of a Loan

-An HEA can be a great choice for homeowners who don’t have the credit needed for a large personal loan, home equity loan, HELOC, cash-out refinance loan, credit card, or otherwise.
-The credit score and income requirements are much lower than traditional loans because a home equity agreement is not a loan, and there are no monthly payments.
+An HEA can be a great choice for homeowners who don’t have the credit or income needed for a large personal loan, home equity loan, HELOC, cash-out refinance, credit card, or otherwise.
+The credit score and income requirements are much lower than those for traditional loans because a home equity agreement is not a loan, and there are no monthly payments.

-However, there is an origination fee and other transactional expenses involved when entering into a home equity agreement to consider.
+However, there are origination fees and other transactional expenses to consider when entering into a home equity agreement.
 The balloon payment needed at the end of a term, or when the property sells, should be given decent consideration before signing up, especially for those who might want to stay in the home longer.